david-drew/OV_Python_Docs/md/ShapeInference.md

 To feed input data of a shape that is different from the model input shape, reshape the model first.

-Once the input shape of IENetwork is set, call the IECore::LoadNetwork method to get an InferenceEngine::ExecutableNetwork object for inference with updated shapes.
+Once the input shape of IENetwork is set, call the IECore.load_network method to get an ExecutableNetwork object for inference with updated shapes.

-There are other approaches to reshape the model during the stage of IR generation or nGraph::Function creation.
+There are other approaches to reshape the model during the stage of IR generation or [nGraph function](ngraph.function_from_cnn) creation.

 Practically, some models are not ready to be reshaped.
 In this case, a new input shape cannot be set with the Model Optimizer or the IENetwork::reshape method.